-THE NATIONAL HOUSING market appears to be fairly priced, neither as crazed as it was in 2005 nor as depressed as it was in 2011.
+THE NATIONAL HOUSING market appears to be on the pricey side, though not as crazed as it was in early 2006 or early 2022.
 Still, it’s not terribly helpful to talk about the national market, because there’s so much variation across the country.

 If you are looking both to sell and buy within the same local market, you shouldn’t be too bothered if the market is buoyant or depressed.
 Even if you’re suffering on one side of the transaction, by receiving too little or paying too much, you presumably are benefiting on the other side.

 Buying in a market that’s overly exuberant?
 Think twice before getting into a bidding war.
 You could end up suffering from the so-called winner’s curse.
 What’s that?
 Winners of bidding wars often discover they paid too much, while those with cooler heads had a better handle on the home’s value.
 Before you blithely boost your bid by $20,000, think about how many months you would have to work to save that sort of money.